alpiepho/slide_puzzle/README.md

 This is a fork of the Slide Puzzle.
 Look for big logo below for original README.md.

 Run it here: [https://alpiepho.github.io/slide_puzzle/](https://alpiepho.github.io/slide_puzzle/)

+Optionally, load as PWA to yout phone.
+On IOS Safari, look for middle up botton, then "Add to Home Screen".
+Similar for Android.
+(TBD clearer instructions)

+## Feature Changes

+- build and hosted as PWA fron Github pages
+- added settings (gear) button
+- added settings dialog with instant changes to settings
+- added support for 3x3 and 5x5 puzzles
+- added support for (user learn) same shuffle with same init state and same seeds used for subsequent shuffle

 ## Ideas

 ### Serve as PWA (Progressive Web Applicaiton)